cerise-phine/LightweightPDOHandler/README.md

 $DB->insert('myTable', array('Column1' => $DataFromSomwhere1, 'Column2' => $DataFromSomewhere2));
 ```

 Basically thats it.
-I planned to implement an update and select feature, but actually i did not needed it, so its open.
+I planned to implement an update and select feature, but actually i do not needed it, so its open.
 It just does the jobs that i need and help me handling database connections.

 If you like it and you want it feature complete, give it a star.